jannatulhashi/predicting_bankrupt_companies/README.md

 **Analysis:**

-The precision for the bankrupt class is 0.47, suggesting that only 47% of the predicted bankrupt companies were actually bankrupt.
+The precision for the bankrupt class is 0.47, suggesting that only 47% of the predicted bankrupt companies were bankrupt.

 The recall for the bankrupt class is 0.16, implying that the model identified only 16% of the total bankrupt companies correctly.